Planning your first visit to Paris? If so, start with these top 10 attractions and legendary sightseeing destinations.

 Choose one of these excellent guided tours and avoid the long wait in lines:

-• Versailles Skip-the-Line Half-Day Tour & Hotel Transfer - Experience the lavish palace and gardens enjoyed by French kings and queens, including Marie Antoinette as an expert guide shows you the famous Hall of Mirrors, State Apartments, King's Bedroom, and more.
+• Versailles Skip-the-Line Half-Day Tour & Hotel Transfer - Experience the lavish palace and gardens enjoyed by French kings and queens as an expert guide shows you the famous Hall of Mirrors, State Apartments, King's Bedroom, Marie Antoinette's chambers, and more.
 Find out more

-• Versailles by Train Escorted Tour from Paris with Skip the Line Tickets - A guide meets you at a designated spot in Paris, escorts you on the RER train to Versailles, and takes you through the guided tour direct entrance to avoid the lines.
-After lunch (on your own, or add on a gourmet 3-course lunch with wine when you book), you'll visit the Petit Trianon, Marie Antoinette's personal domain and her quaint country "village."
-After your tour, you'll take the direct train back to Paris.
+• Versailles by Train Escorted Tour from Paris with Skip the Line Tickets - A guide meets you at a designated spot in Paris, escorts you on the RER train to Versailles, and whisks you through the tour guide entrance.
+You'll tour the Palace and Tardens, Petit Trianon, and Marie Antoinette's private estate.

 Want to risk Versailles without a skip the line ticket?
 For example, if you plan to come after most people have entered - for example, mid-afternoon - lines usually move much faster.